yard

 In summer, for an in‑ground loam bed, indeterminate tomato plants usually do best with a deep soak every 2–3 days once fruit sets.
 Peppers in the same bed can follow that schedule, especially bell types that sulk if the soil dries out between waterings.

-Vining crops such as cucumbers, summer squash, and spreading watermelons grow fast and drink heavily while fruiting.
+Vining crops such as cucumbers and summer squash grow fast and drink heavily while fruiting.
+Watermelons behave much the same way.
 Plan on deep watering every 2 days during hot spells and every 3 days in milder weather, always checking 2 inches down before you turn on the hose.

 Treat these routines as training wheels.
 Your soil test and plant leaves always overrule the printed schedule.